 - ALL LEVELS, ALL FITNESS: From rehabilitation exercises to HIIT plyo circuits to yoga handstands, enhance your at-home exercise with simple and effective equipment.
 Complements any existing home gym equipment and also versatile accessories on its own

-- SMART AND INTUITIVE DESIGN: Integrated Knurling Grip Options for confident and feel-good hand grips on comfort-rounded 1.
-5” diameter U-shaped handles for Dip, Arm Balance, Body Weight Workout, Stretch, V-Sit, Planche Progression, and Handstand Push ups
+- SMART AND INTUITIVE DESIGN: Integrated Knurling Grip Options (similar to barbells and free weights) for confident and feel-good hand grips on comfort-rounded 1.5” diameter U-shaped handles for Dip, Arm Balance, Body Weight Workout, Stretch, V-Sit, Tuck, Planche Progression, and Handstand Push ups

 - PRECISION-BUILT TO LAST: Robot-welded heavy gauge and heavy-duty carbon steel base to support body weight up to 380 lbs.
 Consistent welds ensure safe and even stress point distribution.